 The parent company is jointly liable, together with the other Danish group companies, for tax payments relating to the jointly taxed income as well as other Danish withholding taxes in the form of tax on dividends, royalty and interest.
-Nordic Waterproofing Holding A/S is the administrative and interest of the second se tion company in relation to the joint taxation.
+Nordic Waterproofing Holding A/S is the administration company in relation to the joint taxation.